Dr. Liam O’Connor

 Welcome

-I am Liam O’Connor, a Lecturer in Programming Languages for Trustworthy Systems for LFCS at the University of Edinburgh School of Informatics.
+I am Liam O’Connor, a Senior Lecturer1 at the Australian National University School of Computing.
 I specialise in programming languages and type systems, verification, formal methods, and concurrency.
-Until July 2024 I am also a Visiting Senior Lecturer at the Australian National University School of Computing, after which time I intend to take a permanent position there.
+I am also an Honorary Fellow in Programming Languages for Trustworthy Systems at the Laboratory for Foundations of Computer Science at the University of Edinburgh School of Informatics.

-At Edinburgh, I teach the Introduction to Theoretical Computer Science course, along with a handful of tutorials for Informatics 1A and Discrete Mathematics.
-I also (with Rob van Glabbeek) co-teach our flagship course on concurrency theory, Modelling Concurrent Systems.
-In my previous posting at the University of New South Wales I taught several courses ranging from theory of programming languages to concurrency to formal methods.
 I work regularly in and on the Haskell programming language and the Agda proof assistant.
 Much of my research work involves these languages.
 I am the Social Media Editor of the Journal of Functional Programming, and a Member-at-Large of the Steering Committee of TyDe.
-I am also the Publicity Chair of the Scottish Programming Languages Institute.

 I am the designer of the Holbert educational proof assistant.